fmtlib/fmt/README.rst

    :target: https://gitter.im/fmtlib/fmt

 **{fmt}** is an open-source formatting library for C++.
-It can be used as a safe alternative to printf or as a fast alternative to IOStreams.
+It can be used as a safe and fast alternative to (s)printf and IOStreams.

 `Documentation <http://fmtlib.net/latest/>`_